KrishnaGames0208/KrishnaGames0208/README.md

 A Game in Python: (not posted a repository about that yet)

+## 🗣 My Soft Skills:

+I am pretty social

+A little talkative

+Like to share my projects with others

+Making projects with different people.
 <!--
 **KrishnaGames0208/KrishnaGames0208** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.